Geenz/curacracy/README.md

 Building is simple.
 From CuracracyAPI and CuracracyFrontend, simply run `dnu restore` then `dnx web`.
 Note that for CuracracyAPI an additional step is required before running `dnx web`: you must run `dnx ef migrations add MyFirstMigration` then `dnx ef database update`.

 The API uses Sqlite on local machines.
 You may access the API and Frontend on ports 5000 and 8080 respectively.

+## License

+Curacracy is licensed under the LGPL Version 3.